-2) Implementation of Green Building Measures Yes No MS-2.2 : Encourage maximized use of on-site generation of renewable energy for all new and existing buildings.
+Implementation of Green Building Measures Yes No MS-2.2 : Encourage maximized use of on-site generation of renewable energy for all new and existing buildings.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] MS-2.3 : Encourage consideration of solar orientation, including building placement, landscaping, design and construction techniques for new construction to minimize energy consumption.
+The project features solar panels on the roof of the building.
+MS-2.3 : Encourage consideration of solar orientation, including building placement, landscaping, design and construction techniques for new construction to minimize energy consumption. \boxtimes Not applicable Describe how the project is consistent or why the measure is not applicable.
+The project includes solar panels and would orient the project to optimize use of these features.
+MS-2.7 : Encourage the installation of solar panels or other clean energy power generation sources over parking areas.
+Not applicable \boxtimes Describe how the project is consistent or why the measure is not applicable.
+Parking is integrated in the building as part of the podium structure so there are not parking areas to install solar above.
+Additionally, the proposed project includes rooftop solar panels as a part of the project design.
+MS-2.11: Require new development to incorporate green building practices, including those required by the Green Building Ordinance.
+Specifically, target reduced energy use through construction techniques (e.g., design of building envelopes and systems to maximize energy performance), through architectural design (e.g., design to maximize cross ventilation and interior daylight) and through site design techniques (e.g., orienting buildings on sites to maximize the effectiveness of passive solar design). \boxtimes Not applicable Describe how the project is consistent or why the measure is not applicable.
+The building has been designed according to the Green Building Ordinance and would comply with site design and architectural design lending itself to energy efficiency.
+MS-16.2 : Promote neighborhood-based distributed clean/renewable energy generation to improve local energy security and to reduce the amount of energy wasted in transmitting electricity over long distances.
 Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] MS-2.7 : Encourage the installation of solar panels or other clean energy power generation sources over parking areas.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] MS-2.11: Require new development to incorporate green building practices, including those required by the Green Building Ordinance.
-Specifically, target reduced energy use through construction techniques (e.g., design of building envelopes and systems to maximize energy performance), through architectural design (e.g., design to maximize cross ventilation and interior daylight) and through site design techniques (e.g., orienting buildings on sites to maximize the effectiveness of passive solar design).
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment] MS-16.2 : Promote neighborhood-based distributed clean/renewable energy generation to improve local energy security and to reduce the amount of energy wasted in transmitting electricity over long distances.
-Not applicable Describe how the project is consistent or why the measure is not applicable.
-[Either here or as an attachment]
+The project includes solar power generation through the use of rooftop solar panels.